 NOTE - we recommend guests stay in Spotted Bear for the night before the trip and the night after.
 Nights at the Wilderness Lodge are $75/person/night (so add $150 person to stay both on arrival and departure)

 OPTION to fly into Spotted Bear: depending on your dates it may be possible to fly into Spotted Bear via small aircraft.
 Typically this is a 900lb capacity per flight including guests and gear.
 Each flight leg is about $400 (so $800 per aircraft).
 The drive to Spotted Bear is about 2 hours from Kalispell.

 Included: all meals, non-alcoholic beverages, fly rods and all flies and tackle, all camping equipment

-Excluded: airfare, alcohol (guests can bring with them to be packed), arrival/departure lodging (can add at additional cost), transportation to from Kalispell, Montana fishing license & permit, gratuities
+Excluded: airfare, alcohol (guests can bring with them to be packed), arrival/departure lodging (can add at additional cost), transportation to from Kalispell, Montana fishing license & permit, gratuities, boots and waders.

 Bob Marshall pack trips operated by Flathead NF permit holder Rich McAtee.